urbley/watchman/README.md

 to check for specific failed processes based on their stdout return.
 Working with Sphinx I was quite lucky in that every failed attempt had a specific "FATAL" string in the stdout which I could base the pass/fail on.

 I'm not sure how to approach this from a generic point of view.
-Maybe using pid files or similar would be a way to approach this.
+Maybe using pid files would be a way to approach this.